THE PROS AND CONS OF A PROFESSIONAL EPOXY GARAGE FLOOR MAKEOVER

 All in, DIY materials for a two-car garage typically cost around $1.50 per square foot, or roughly $600.
 This installation will take at least two days and will last a few years if you’re lucky.

-A luxury epoxy flooring installation will typically start around $5.75 a square foot and offer at least five times more service life.
+The cost of a luxury epoxy flooring installation will typically start around $5.75 a square foot and offer at least five times more service life.
 Not only is this a better value, but it will look and feel better throughout its life as well.

 At the time of writing this article, the most popular Home Depot garage floor paint kit only has 3 out of 5 stars with over 1,000 reviews–not a great indicator of value!